Frequently Asked Questions

 Q: How long is your waiting list?

 A: We have over 100 “resident friends” on our waiting list for adults with developmental disabilities.
 While we are building as fast as we can, we do not know the exact timeline that someone joining the waiting list will be offered an apartment.
 The average time spent on the list is 2-4 years.
 Many sign up for the waiting list with the understanding that their loved one is not quite ready now, but will hopefully be ready when the time comes.
-If you think you are ready to put your loved on our waiting list, you can do so here!
+If you think you are ready to put your loved one our waiting list, you can do so here!

 Q: Who can qualify to live in a Friendship House?